COVID-19 in Lewis County: no new cases

 LEWIS COUNTY, N.Y.
 (WWTI) — No new cases of COVID-19 were reported in Lewis County today.
-There have been a total of 44 confirmed cases of COVID-19 in the county since the virus hit the North Country.
+There have been a total of 44 confirmed cases of COVID-19 in the county since the virus hit the North Country, with all cases recovered.

 The following COVID-19 statistics for Lewis County are the most current provided by Lewis County Public Health: